-You are welcome to attend the session by yourself but if you need interpretation, I can accompany you and provide at least a minimal level of interpretation (so as not to bother the other attendants).
+You are welcome to attend the session by yourself but if you need interpretation, I can accompany you and provide a minimal level of interpretation after the session.
 I do not charge a fee for this service.

 The following are two locations in Kamakura which offer Zazen sessions.

 A) Every Saturday and The 1st and 3rd Sunday Zazen